DDropping/BoardRack/README.md

 ## Production checklist

 - Change db location in config/DB.js
-- Change proxy in client/package.json (not sure if this is actually required)
+- Change proxy in client/package.json, to connect to express server (not sure if this is actually required)

 ## How to run (deployed in production)